 2.2 Introduction

 This chapter reviews the conceptual developments in strategic human resources management (SHRM).
 In particular, I will review the two dominant frameworks in SHRM research plus the literature on HR devolution, as well as the limitations of devolving HR responsibilities to line management.
-Building on this, I will present a comprehensive review of the conceptual models of the HR process, and highlight the importance of HR implementation in the causal chain linking espoused HR policy/strategy to organisational outcomes.
+Building on this, I will present a comprehensive review of the conceptual models of the HR process and highlight the importance of HR implementation in the causal chain linking espoused HR policy/strategy to organisational outcomes.
 This will provide the basis for exploring the critical role of the line manager in the HR implementation process and factors affecting the line manager’s implementation effort, and the factors affecting the employee reactions to the implemented HR practices.
 Building on the latter, I will present the concept of variability in HR implementation and perceptions.
 In particular, I will introduce the concept of HR attribution as a source of variations in HR perception and reactions.
 For a better understanding, I will present a short review of attribution theory with a focus on the three theoretical trends of attribution theory as well as the criticisms of the theory in general.
 Finally, I will highlight how the attribution theories have been applied to leadership and HRM research.

 2.3 The conceptualisation of Strategic Human Resource Management.